Prevailing Wage and Davis-Bacon Compliance in Nevada

 Unique Aspects of Nevada's Prevailing Wage System

-- Threshold for Public Works Projects: Nevada's prevailing wage law applies only to public works projects valued at $100,000 or more, meaning smaller projects are exempt.
-This allows for more flexibility and cost savings on lower-value projects.
+- Public Works Threshold: Nevada's prevailing wage law applies to public works projects valued at $100,000 or more.
+State and locally funded projects below the threshold are exempt.

 Relevant Resources